 Regardless of who you think should get the credit, this is a must-try drink for any coffee lover.

 From soda to sparkling water and even beer, drinks with added gas for a little pizzaz is nothing new.
-It’s just the nitrogen that’s a little different, simply because you don’t see it as often.
+It’s just the “infused with nitrogen” part that’s a little different, simply because you don’t see it as often.
 However, some beer brands do use it.

 So, why nitrogen?